-The curriculum should show evidence of integration and reinforcement of problem solving skills throughout a degree programme.
-Institutions should provide evidence that there are opportunities for the development of these skills at all levels of degree programmes so that students graduate as creative and effective problem solvers.
+The curriculum should show evidence of integration and reinforcement of problem solving skills throughout the programme.
+Institutions should provide evidence that there are opportunities for the development of these skills at both levels so that students graduate as creative and effective problem solvers.